 And here are a few suggestions:

 For the avid readers and story-lovers in your life: A Biography of Stories, A Brief History of Humanity.
 The only global social-history of storytelling.
 The power of stories in the comedy and tragedy of human affairs.

 For the real and armchair travellers in the family (all have ebook editions available from your favourite supplier for all devices): Inside the Crocodile: The Papua New Guinea Journals, an adventure in the land of the unexpected.
-And Journey in Bhutan: Himalayan Trek in the Kingdom of the Thunder Dragon, sharing the journey of a lifetime (ebook only), and the latest: Passionate Travellers: Around the World on 21 Incredible journeys in History
+Journey in Bhutan: Himalayan Trek in the Kingdom of the Thunder Dragon, sharing the journey of a lifetime (ebook only), and the latest: Passionate Travellers: Around the World on 21 Incredible journeys in History

 And for the wannabe writers of memoir, travel, history, biography or anything else: Writing Your Nonfiction Book: the Complete Guide to Becoming an Author, a step-by-step guide to inspire you from initial idea to researching, planning, writing, editing, publishing and marketing your book.